vranki/ExtPlane-Panel/README.md

 * Rotary knob
 * Battery voltage
 * Fuel pressure
+* Image

 Most instruments look like general aviation instruments and can be customized and adjusted.
 Some can be used with airliners and some are specifically for x737.

+You can use Image element to load any jpg/png/whatever file and show it in cockpit.
+This allows having a bitmap background and/or foreground image in addition to the instrument displays.

 ### Compability with ExtPlane-Panel 1.x